Developer Preview — This project is in active development. APIs may change. Provide feedback

 --client-secretSFCC_CLIENT_SECRETClient Secret for OAuth

---scopeSFCC_OAUTH_SCOPESOAuth scopes to request (can be repeated)
+--auth-scopeSFCC_OAUTH_SCOPESOAuth scopes to request (can be repeated)

 --account-manager-hostSFCC_ACCOUNT_MANAGER_HOSTAccount Manager hostname (default: account.demandware.com)